 For AAI, as previously indicated, EGI is working on providing a general solution for certain type of users, like a SSO (single sign-on) solution for accessing services.
 However, if the provided solution does not satisfy our expectative, local user management could be added to the different user portals.

 The R community is pretty active on developing new packages that enrich the features of a basic R installation.
 As indicated before, the Rserve package enables consuming resources from an external R installation, i.e. using external computational capacities.
 To do so, R must be installed in both resources (client and server) as well as Rserve packages: the client needs to query the server and the server must be able to get that request, compute it and return a result.
 This system can be used to consume external HPC resources.
-There are other interesting solutions like the option provided in RStudio Server Pro, which is able to manage load balancing using different computing nodes, but unfortunately this is not available as an open source solution yet.
+There are other interesting solutions like the option provided in RStudio Server Pro, which is able to manage load balancing using different computing nodes, but unfortunately, this is not available as an open source solution yet.

 Regarding the critical access to data storage, we could use a distributed storage solution, like LUSTRE or GPFS, deploying a global file system.
 In such case, every R server needs to be able to access to that global file system, and it needs to be flexible enough to accept new clients, or mount the corresponding volume with the well known security problems.
-As indicated before, within this EGI-Engage project and under the development of Data Common, EGI is testing a general solution for distributed storage based on OneData (https://onedata.org/).
+As indicated before, within this EGI-Engage project and under the development of Data Common, EGI is developing a general solution for distributed storage, the EGI OpenData platform based on OneData (https://onedata.org/).
 This solution is a very good option to be used within the LifeWatch framework.

 Finally, the last dependencies to be considered are related to repositories.
 Virtual Machines or Containers can be stored in AppDB by EGI, so the link between the repository and the infrastructure is direct.
 However, a customized deploying system needs to be developed to work with application repositories, like GitHub.
 This deployment can be addressed at the time of setting up the VM/container or later on, after launching it.